SIP 9, Payments to insolvency office holders and their associates from an estate – England & Wales

 Office-holders are specialised commercial service providers in their own right, and understand the market, the nature of the instruction and their duties to the estate.
 Creditors already have safeguards in the Rules, and there is no need (yet !) to fall prey to over-interpretation of this revision.

-If you have any queries about this topic, please contact Christina Fitzgerald or any member of the Restructuring & Insolvency team.
+If you have any queries about this topic, please contact any member of the Restructuring & Insolvency team.

 If you aren’t receiving our legal updates directly to your mailbox, please sign up now